lsoft/DpdtInject/README.md

                 );
 ```

 Clusters are organized into a tree.
 This tree cannot have a circular dependency, since it is based on constructor argument.
-Dependencies, consumed by the binding in the child cluster, are resolved from the native cluster if exists, if not - from **parent cluster**.
+Dependencies, consumed by the binding in the child cluster, are resolved from the home cluster if exists, if not - from **parent cluster**.

 ## Debugging your clusters and conditional clauses